LibraryCarpentry/lc-python-intro/episodes/04-lists.md

 ## List values can be replaced by assigning them with their index.

-Use an index expression on the left of assignment to replace a value.
+Use an index value along with your list variable to replace a value from the list.

 ```python
 print('zip_codes was:', zip_codes)